How to Use Silicone in my Bathroom?

 How Can I Clean Up?

 As we hope you've learned by now, silicone caulk is pretty easy to apply.
 Now here's the bad news: if you did a messy job, it can be a lot harder to remove excess caulk from your skin (we told you to wear gloves!) or bathroom surfaces.
 The trick is to move fast, before it has a chance to dry completely.
 Immediately rub off whatever you can with paper towel.
 Scrub your hands thoroughly with soap and water; then scrape off any large pieces of caulk.
-Use acetone or rubbing alcohol to loosen leftover residue and wash your hands again.
+Loosen leftover residue with acetone or rubbing alcohol and wash your hands again.

 Remove silicone from tile or other hard surfaces by first spraying with compressed air to make it more brittle.
 Slice across the caulk in a few places using a razor blade ... gently does it for the sake of the tile and your hands.
 Finally, pry off the silicone with a putty knife.
 Once again, move delicately so you won't end up scratching your tile.